 Sports Ability is an exciting inclusive program developed by Sport Australia that aims to provide people delivering sport or physical activities with more ways of including people with a disability and to encourage inclusive interaction between people with and without a disability in a sporting environment.
 Sports Ability resources can be found on the Sporting Schools website.

 Sports Ability Kits

 Sport and Recreation have Sports Ability kits available for schools, disability service providers and sport organisations in the ACT to borrow.
 To borrow a kit please call Sport and Recreation on (02) 6205 0344.

 The National Disability Insurance Scheme (NDIS) assists individuals with a disability to obtain necessary services and services that enable them to achieve personal goals and aspirations.

 Sport and recreation organisations can become a registered provider within the NDIS to receive funds allocated to the individual to participate in their activity.

 Many sport and recreation organsiations do not meet the NDIS criteria to become a registered provider.
 For those that do not meet the criteria, Active Canberra can provide your details to the National Disabiltiy Insurance Agency to share with individuals as they are transitioning into the NDIS.

 For more information on the NDIS visit the NDIS website.

-Active Canberra can also assist in the promotion of your events and programs to the sport, recreation and disability sectors; as well as providing inclusion training for sport and recreation organisations, clubs, coaches, development officers and administrators.
+Sport and Recreation can also assist in the promotion of your events and programs to the sport, recreation and disability sectors; as well as providing inclusion training for sport and recreation organisations, clubs, coaches, development officers and administrators.